kristopolous/ytmix/README.md

 Where similar videos and group videos have a number of heuristic tests on them to keep the crap out.

 This isn't a fly-by-night project.
-I've been using it consistently for 8 years - constantly updating and refining it.
+In use consistently since 2008 - it's been constantly updated and refined.
 It's been through many iterations over the years and done many UI pivots.
+I honestly use it every day.

 The space for long-tail thematic grouping of music has certainly grown since my inception, but the solutions don't cut it because:

  * They require too much effort on my part to curate and follow hundreds of people, then unfollow ones that post junk
  * If things are 'automated', they aren't very good at guessing how I listen to music (I focus on things I haven't heard).
- * Many systems rightly weigh a songs popularity as part of the likelihood that I want to listen to it.
+ * Many systems rightly weigh a song's popularity as part of the likelihood that I want to listen to it.
 This is wrong.
 If it's popular, I've already heard it and moved on.
  * These for-profit commercial services end up pitching promoted artists through some kind of revenue model in a way that disrupts the customer experience.

 This software may not be for you.
 That's fine.
 Widespread general utility wasn't on my roadmap.